 Given the heat that is synonymous with Florida’s climate, the air conditioner (AC) is no stranger to the Floridian home.
 In fact, it is most likely one of the most treasured possessions.
 Yet most people don’t understand how their AC works, and how to identify when there could be a potential problem.
-An air conditioning technician from Art Plumbing, AC & Electric shares insight on how the coils on a AC unit work, and signs of a potential problem.
+An air conditioning technician from Art Plumbing, Air Conditioning & Electric shares insight on how the coils on a AC unit work, and signs of a potential problem.

 Your AC is a designed system that uses a refrigerant (or coolant) to absorb heat from the air, and then carry and release the warm air outdoors.
 The refrigerant continues this cycle until enough heat is removed from your home so that the indoor air temperature reaches the temperature selected on the thermostat.
 The evaporator and condenser coils work together to keep the cooling cycle running smoothly.